Effect of backreaction on Island, Page curve and Mutual Information: Introduction

 The rest of the article is organized as follows.
 In \cref{sec:review} we briefly review the gravitational dual of the quark cloud model.
 In \cref{sec:EE} we describe the setup where the gravitational dual of the quark cloud model is coupled to thermal bath and present our computation of the entanglement entropy of radiation in the absence and presence of island.
-In \cref{sec-Page-curve} we study the effect of backreaction on the Page curve and finally we end with the summary and discussion in \cref{sec:summary}.
+In \cref{sec-Page-curve} we study the effect of backreaction on the Page curve and scrambling time.
+In \cref{sec:MI} we compute and analyse the effect of backreaction on mutual information in the present setup.
+Finally we conclude with the summary and discussion in \cref{sec:summary}.